Cloud-Schematics/gcat-iam-setup-module/README.md

-# GCAT IAM Access Policies
+# Create and invite multiple access policies and groups

-This module creates any number if IAM Access Groups, and IAM Access Policies for those groups.
+This module creates any number of IAM Access Groups, and IAM Access Policies for those groups.
 It also allows users to invite users to the account and add them to any of the access groups created.

 ## Variables